 Cloud Vulnerability DB

-The vulnerability CVE-2025-47203 affects dbclient in Dropbear SSH versions before 2025.88.
-The vulnerability was discovered and disclosed in May 2025, allowing command injection through an untrusted hostname argument due to shell usage (NVD, CVE).
+CVE-2025-47203 affects dbclient in Dropbear SSH versions before 2025.88, discovered and disclosed in May 2025.
+The vulnerability allows command injection through an untrusted hostname argument due to shell usage.
+The issue specifically impacts the dbclient component when processing hostname arguments with commas for multihop functionality (NVD, Debian Tracker).

 The vulnerability is classified as an OS Command Injection vulnerability (CWE-78).
 It has been assigned a CVSS v3.1 base score of 4.5 (MEDIUM) with the vector string CVSS:3.1/AV:L/AC:H/PR:N/UI:N/S:C/C:L/I:L/A:N, indicating local access, high attack complexity, no privileges required, no user interaction, changed scope, and low impact on confidentiality and integrity with no impact on availability (NVD).

-The vulnerability allows attackers to perform command injection via an untrusted hostname argument in the dbclient component.
-This could potentially lead to unauthorized command execution with the privileges of the running process (Debian Tracker).
+The vulnerability enables attackers to perform command injection via untrusted hostname arguments in both dbclient and ssh components of Dropbear SSH.
+When exploited, it could lead to unauthorized command execution with the privileges of the running process.
+The impact is particularly significant in situations where dbclient is passed untrusted hostname arguments (Wiz, OSS Security).

 The vulnerability has been fixed in Dropbear SSH version 2025.88.
-Users are advised to upgrade to this version or later to mitigate the risk.
-The fix has been implemented in the Debian sid release, while other versions (bullseye, bookworm, trixie) remain vulnerable (Debian Tracker).
+The fix involves modifying the multihop command execution to run directly without shell involvement.
+Users are strongly advised to upgrade to version 2025.88 or later.
+The fix has been implemented in the Debian sid release, while other versions (bullseye, bookworm, trixie) remain vulnerable (Debian Tracker, OSS Security).

 Source: This report was generated using AI